cncf/techdocs/analyses/0012-TUF/TUF-analysis.md

 #### New contributor getting started content
 - Include instructions on how to contribute on a CONTRIBUTING guideline e.g how to identify issues,forking,cloning, and submitting PRs.
 #### Project governance documentation
 - Information on project governance is well documented on the website.
-However, the same need to be included in the docs repo.
+However, the same needs to be included in the docs repo on GitHub.

 ## Website and infrastructure